How Dogs and Cats Benefit from Spays & Neuters in Wilton, NY

 When is the Best Time to Spay or Neuter Your Pet?

 The best time for spay/neuter surgery varies between breeds and genders.
 For instance, female cats and dogs have the greatest reduced risk of developing mammary gland tumors if they are spayed before their first heat cycle.
 Another example is larger breed dogs that often benefit from a later surgery, due to the fact that their reproductive hormones play an important role in controlling their growth.
 Therefore, we may wait to spay/neuter your large breed dog until they are 12-18 months old.
-The sooner you schedule an appointment for your new puppy or kitten, the sooner we can discuss the best timing for their spay or neuter surgery!

 A Closer Look at the Benefits